 Your filter can now be used frpm "Saved filters" until you remove it.

-The default filter specifies how the data in the view will be filtered automatically when you enter the view.
+The default, or standard, filter specifies how the data in the view will be filtered when entering the view.
 To set this up, click the gear icon on the Black toolbar, and then scroll down to advanced settings.